How to Get Rid of Pest Odors and Other Common Smells

-In cases where the the soiled area is inaccessible: Products containing masking agents can be used to cover-up the smell for a period of time.
-A popular product for cover-up is Monterey Odor Mask.
+In cases where the soiled area is inaccessible, products containing masking agents can be used to cover up the smell for a while.
+A popular product for the cover-up is Monterey Odor Mask.

 Dead Rodent Smells

-Rodent Removal: As with feces and urine, removing the rodent will get rid of the odor the fastest.
+Rodent Removal: As with feces and urine, removing the rodent will eliminate the odor the fastest.
 Caution: Rodents can carry many different diseases, do not handle them.
 During disposal of the carcass, use proper safety equipment such as gloves and a respirator.

-When you cannot find the dead rodent: Odor cover-up is the primary option.
-Products such as Earth Care Odor Remover Bag typically provide relief after a few days.
-Hang 2 bags per 100 square feet in the vicinity of the rodent.
-Another option for odor cover-up is to spray Monterey Odor Mask in the affected area.
+When you cannot find the dead rodent: An option for odor cover-up is to spray Monterey Odor Mask in the affected area.

 Drain Slime Odors

-Luckily there are safe and effective Bio Drain Cleaners that attack the odor causing microbes in the drain, without causing damage to the drain pipe.
+Luckily there are safe and effective Bio Drain Cleaners that attack the odor-causing microbes in the drain without causing damage to the drain pipe.
 Bio Drain Cleaning products are different from the products used to unclog drains.
-The clog removing drain cleaners often use caustic active ingredients such as Lye or Sulfuric acids whereas Bio Cleaners use microbes to eat the drain scum.
-While Lye and Sulfuric are good at removing clogs they don't work as well to clean the organic material that attaches to the inside of the pipe.
+The clog removing drain cleaners often use caustic active ingredients such as Lye or Sulfuric acids.
+In contrast, Bio Cleaners use microbes to eat drain scum.
+While Lye and Sulfuric are good at removing clogs, they don't work as well to clean the organic material that attaches to the inside of the pipe.

 Some restaurant kitchens develop an unpleasant odor from the residual grease that builds up in grease traps, floors, walls, and cooking equipment.